MarsRoboters/HackerRank-Python-Solutions/README.md

 # HackerRank-Python-Solutions
-This repository consists of the solution of Hackerrank Python Problems
+This repository consists of the solution of HackerRank Python Problems